DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-02-29-refactoring-to-sanity.md

 - If repetitive code uses fields from multiple classes, or is about things like date formatting, create and use separate Utility classes.
 - Understand concurrency.
 90% of the cases need simple utilites like [Atomic classes](https://docs.oracle.com/javase/tutorial/essential/concurrency/atomicvars.html) or [Concurrent collections](https://docs.oracle.com/javase/tutorial/essential/concurrency/collections.html) or simply using right scope for variable (method level instead of class level).
 - Keep number of method arguments relatively low (<=4).
 Once threshold is reached, use criteria/domain POJOs as single encapsulating parameter instead.
 - Split large methods and classes into multiple ones.
 This eases testing (limited dependencies for each task) and encourages code re-use.
+- Use ID fields/columns to uniquely identify the record.
+Avoid using any other fields, especially free-text fields.
+These may contain special characters (like &) whose meaning changes the context across UI (JS/AJAX), Java and DB.
 - [IDE](http://jetbrains.com/idea) is your friend.
 It is excellent at pointing out inefficient code and ways to resolve it.

 ### Spring/Hibernate